WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 READ: 10 BEST THINGS TO SEE IN MONZEN-NAKACHO, A CHARMING NEIGHBORHOOD IN TOKYO

-We highly recommend a visit of this beautiful and charming neighbourhood of Tokyo.
-In this post we listed all you need to know about a visit to Kagurazaka.
+We highly recommend a visit to this beautiful and charming neighborhood of Tokyo.
+In this post, we listed all you need to know about a visit to Kagurazaka.

 READ: 10 AWESOME THINGS TO DO IN KAGURAZAKA, THE FRENCH DISTRICT OF TOKYO